 Many graduates of ACTAC have gone on to secure full and part-time employment with their vocational placement employers and continue their studies to grow their career.

 Work placement can be completed at any time throughout the duration of your enrolment.
-However, if you are not currently working in the industry, work placement will generally commence once you have successfully completed the theory components of at least the first six (6) units of competency.
+However it will generally commence once you have successfully completed the theory components of at least the first six (6) units of competency.

 Before you commence your work placement you and your workplace supervisor will be required to sign a number of documents.
 These documents, including a signed Workplace Agreement, must be submitted to ACTAC BEFORE you commence your work placement.

 It’s important to get your search for work placement off to a great start.
 Make contact with schools and early childhood education services in your local area or an area that you can travel to.
 You may be able to become a volunteer at some centres to increase your chances of securing the ideal placement.
 Use the following tips to help you secure your placement organisation: